NEW: Bombs kill 20 across Kirkuk

-As violence continues to wrack Iraq, the United Nations warned Saturday of another ethnic slaughter in the making by Sunni extremists from ISIS.
+As violence continues to wrack Iraq, another ethnic slaughter may be in the making by Sunni extremists from ISIS.

 ISIS fighters have besieged the ethnic Turkmen Shiite town of Amerli in the north for two months, and its fewer than 20,000 residents are without power and running out of food, water and medical supplies.